kosyfrances/kosyfrances.github.io/_posts/2018-05-04-kubernetes-cluster.markdown

 This article explains how you can use kubeadm to set up a Kubernetes cluster on three VirtualBox virtual machines (one master and two workers) running Ubuntu 18.04 LTS.
 To follow through with this article, you will need to have [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) installed.

+If you just want a quick setup without wanting to know how it is done, you can skip the rest of this article and use this [Github repo](https://github.com/kosyfrances/kubeclust).

 ## Create Virtual Machines
 Let us set up 3 VMs, one being the master (kubemaster) and the remaining two being the workers (worker1 and worker2).
 All VMs will be set up with 2 CPUs and 2GB RAM each.
 You can use this [Vagrantfile](https://github.com/kosyfrances/kubeclust/blob/master/Vagrantfile) to spin up the VMs by simply running `vagrant up`.